Leadership and Membership Announcements for the Federal Reserve Bank of San Francisco’s Board of Directors

 The balance of the Federal Reserve Bank of San Francisco Board includes:

-Peter S. Ho, chairman and CEO of Bank of Hawaii and Bank of Hawaii Corporation, Honolulu, Hawaii.
+Peter S. Ho, chairman, president and CEO of Bank of Hawaii and Bank of Hawaii Corporation, Honolulu, Hawaii.
 Mr. Ho is a class A director.

 Each of the nation’s 12 Federal Reserve Banks has a nine-member board of directors, three of whom are appointed by the Board of Governors of the Federal Reserve System as class C directors.
 The remaining six (three class A and three class B directors) are elected by the District’s member banks.
 Class A directors are drawn from the banking community.
 Class B and C directors are individuals chosen from professions outside the banking community and typically represent business, industry, agriculture, labor and consumers.
 The board of directors of the Federal Reserve Bank of San Francisco contributes to the formulation of U.S. monetary policy through the industry and regional economic information they provide the bank’s president.